Trump Will Win Again. No Way He'll Win. Be Wary Of 2020 Election Predictions

 Take the most obvious example: 2016.
 As the corks were popping on New Year's Eve four years ago, few could have foreseen how that year in politics would unfold.

 Think back.
-Hillary Clinton was seen as unassailable in the Democratic primaries and a strong prospect to be the nation's first woman president.
+Hillary Clinton was seen as unassailable in the Democratic primaries and a strong prospect to be the nation's first female president.
 She had dominated the early Democratic debates and polling.
-She had weathered multiple hearings in Congress set up by Republicans who blamed her for American deaths in Libya (where attackers assaulted a U.S. consulate and killed the American ambassador in 2012).
+She had weathered multiple hearings in Congress set up by Republicans who blamed her for American deaths in Libya (where attackers assaulted a U.S. Consulate and killed the American ambassador in 2012).

 Trump was still regarded as a novelty act by many, despite his lead in many polls.
 He had survived, and even thrived, through innumerable statements widely regarded as fatal errors.